AI Weekly: WHO outlines steps for creating inclusive AI health care systems

 Further illustrating the point, Stanford researchers found that some AI-powered medical devices approved by the U.S. Food and Drug Administration (FDA) are vulnerable to data shifts and bias against underrepresented patients.
 Even as AI becomes embedded in more medical devices — the FDA approved over 65 AI devices last year — the accuracy of these algorithms isn’t necessarily being rigorously studied, because they’re not being evaluated by prospective studies.

-Experts argue that prospective studies, which collect test data prior to rather than concurrent with deployment, are necessary particularly for AI medical devices because their actual use can differ from the intended use.
+Experts argue that prospective studies, which collect test data prior to rather than concurrent with deployment, are necessary, particularly for AI medical devices because their actual use can differ from the intended use.
 For example, most computer-powered diagnostic systems are designed to be decision-support tools rather than primary diagnostic tools.
 A prospective study might reveal that clinicians are misusing a device for diagnosis, leading to outcomes that might deviate from what’s expected.

 Beyond dataset challenges, models lacking peer review can encounter roadblocks when deployed in the real world.
 Scientists at Harvard found that algorithms trained to recognize and classify CT scans could become biased toward scan formats from certain CT machine manufacturers.
 Meanwhile, a Google-published whitepaper revealed challenges in implementing an eye disease-predicting system in Thailand hospitals, including issues with scan accuracy.